 - Check: A $50 money order made payable to Michigan State Police is needed.

 After mailing copies to the Prosecutor, Attorney General, and Michigan State Police, fill out the proof of service that is on the application and submit it to the court with a copy of the application.

-Know that if you are eligible for an expungement that does not mean you are guaranteed to get your conviction expunged.
-A judge must be convinced that you shouldn’t have the conviction on your record.
+Be advised that just because you are eligible for an expungement, it does not mean you are guaranteed to get your conviction expunged.
+A judge must be convinced that you should not have the conviction on your record.

 Don’t let your past mistakes keep you from moving forward with your life.
 Hire an attorney to help you expunge your conviction.
-While attempting to expunge a conviction is a process that can be done without legal representation, it is important to note that if the judge denies your petition you won’t be able to try again until 3 years have passed from the date you get denied.
+It is important to note that if the judge denies your petition, you won’t be able to try again until three (3) years have passed from the date you get denied.
 That’s a risk you can’t afford to take.